knifeayumu/SillyTavern-LALib/README.md

  *(optional)* name of the chat variable to use as input
 - `[globalvar:varname]?`
  *(optional)* name of the global variable to use as input
+- `(list)`
+ a list of lists, where each inner list has at least two elements

 <div>
             Takes a list of lists (each item must be a list of at least two items) and creates a dictionary by using each